jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 ----

 CONGRATULATIONS!
-You made it through writing a program that can perform the 4 basic arithmetic operations using Test Driven Development.
+You made it through writing a program that can perform the 4 basic arithmetic operations of addition, subtraction, division and multiplication using Test Driven Development.
 What would you like to do next?

 :doc:`/code/code_calculator`